microsoft/semanticworkbench/docs/SETUP_DEV_ENVIRONMENT.md

 # Codespaces

 We recommend using [GitHub Codespaces for developing with the Semantic Workbench](../.devcontainer/README.md).
-This will provide a pre-configured environment with VS Code and no additional setup.
+This will provide a pre-configured environment with all development tools already installed.

 # Local Development